Rich text: HtmlArea

 </content-type>

-With the new content type deployed, you are ready to complete the specific tasks below.
+With the new content type deployed, you are ready to continue with further tasks we’ll introduce in next sections.

 Because links are created using the item’s unique id.
 It is perfectly safe to move items around in the tree structure, or change it’s path name.
 The links will not break.